 1.4 Preliminary check applied by employer

 According to Sec.
 36 subsec.
 3 Employment Ordinance, the employer has the option to speed up the application procedure for the application of a residence permit.
-In that case the employer can check in advance whether the conditions for approval by the ZAV are met.
+In that case the employer can check in advance whether the conditions for approval by the International Placement Service (Zentrale Auslands- und Fachvermittlung) of the Federal Employment Agency are met.

 For a preliminary check, following documents are necessary:

-Afterwards, if ZAV grants approval, the positive decision and all other relevant documents have to be sent to both, the German mission abroad and the local competent Foreigners’ Registration Office.
-Following this procedure, the applicant can save a lot of time as no delivery of the data between the German mission abroad and the Foreigners’ Registration Office through the Federal Office of Administration is necessary.
+Afterwards, if the International Placement Service grants approval, the positive decision and all other relevant documents have to be sent to both the German mission abroad and the local competent Foreigners’ Registration Office.
+Following this procedure, the applicant can save a lot of time as no delivery of the data between the German mission abroad and the Foreigners’ Registration is necessary.
 If the employer sends the documents in parallel to the relevant administrations, he or she knows at an early stage, if vacancies in his or her company can be filled with foreign qualified professionals.

 2 Procedure after entry into Germany